M-arcus/cloudron-docs/knowledgebase/docs/apps.md

 </center>

-## Custom mailbox name
+## Mail FROM address

-For apps that can send and/or receive email, Cloudron automatically creates a mailbox with the name `<location>.app`.
-To change this mailbox name, click on `Configure` in the app grid and edit the mailbox name in the `Advanced` tab.
+For apps that can send and/or receive email, Cloudron automatically assigns an address of the form `<location>.app`.
+To change this name, click on `Configure` in the app grid and edit the mailbox name in the `Advanced` tab.

 <center>
 <img src="/documentation/img/apps-mailbox-name.png" class="shadow" width="500px">
 </center>

+!!! note "Mailbox is not automatically created"
+    The app is simply configured to send mails with the above name.
+If you want to receive email with the address, be sure to [create a mailbox](/documentation/email/#creating-mailboxes) or assign it as an [alias](/documentation/email/#creating-mail-aliases) for an existing mailbox.
+    If a mailbox with the name does not exist, any replies to the email will bounce.

 ## Indexing by search engines (robots.txt)